Hung9762/Strori-QA-Automation-Challenge/README.md

 ## Tests results

 - A new directory with name **target** contains the reports and screenshots
-- The HTML & XML report is on the folder **target/surefire-reports**.
+- The HTML & XML report are inside the directory **target/surefire-reports**.
 - There is two version for the HTML report **index.html** and **emailable-report.html**.
-- Inside these reports you can see all the bonus parts like the odd characters and logs of steps the driver is executing.
+- Inside these reports you can see all the bonus parts such as the odd characters task and logs of steps the driver is executing.
-- The XML reports has the name **testng-results.xml**.
+- The XML report have the name **testng-results.xml**.

 ## HTML Report Structure
 - These are the html reports available after an execution